-Utah has countless opportunities for outdoor photography—from The Mighty Five® national parks to lesser known but still breathtaking outdoor landscapes—which leads to the question … Where does one start?
+Utah has countless opportunities for outdoor photography—from The Mighty Five® national parks to lesser-known but still breathtaking outdoor landscapes—which leads to the question … Where does one start?

 Bryce is well known for both impressive red rock pillars (hoo-doos) and its alpine forest.
 Canyonlands is home to one of the West’s most photographed landforms—the Mesa Arch.
 The vastness of the land and sky are imprinted in your mind when visiting Capitol Reef.
 And last but not least, you must visit Zion, a red rock canyon where you walk along forested paths and rivers and streams.

 But sometimes it is nice to go somewhere different—to look for and find the hidden gems.
 Factory Butte is among those hidden gems as it sits all alone in the middle of the desert far away from the other buttes.
 The remote dirt road is on the east side, so the magic always happens at sunrise when the light hits the butte as it peeks over the horizon.
 The colors are just amazing.
-The gray rock picks up the blue cast creating photographic opportunity with cascading colors.
+The gray rock picks up the blue cast creating a photographic opportunity with cascading colors.

-In Northern Utah, there are the Wasatch Mountains, which includes Mount Timpanogos.
+In Northern Utah, there are the Wasatch Mountains, which include Mount Timpanogos.
 Southern Utah should also be on your Utah Photography road-trip list.
 When you come up from Las Vegas, you'll pass by Snow Canyon State Park and Red Cliffs National Conservation Area before Cedar Breaks National Monument.

-Southern Utah also has Lake Powell, Glen Canyon, Alstrom Point, Reflection Canyon, Rainbow Bridge, Temple of the Sun and Moon, Grand Staircase-Escalante National Monument, Kolob Canyon, Factory Butte and Dead Horse Point State Park.
+Southern Utah also has Lake Powell, Glen Canyon, Alstrom Point, Reflection Canyon, Rainbow Bridge, Temple of the Sun and Moon, Grand Staircase-Escalante National Monument, Kolob Canyon, Factory Butte, and Dead Horse Point State Park.
 There are also the Native American Ruins of House on Fire and Fallen Roof.

 Whether you are photographing the yellow leaves on a Cottonwood Tree standing against the backdrop of red rocks or have found a grouping of Aspen trees guarding a fern forest, you will find plenty of opportunities for capturing memories through a beautiful photograph.